-He should have just wiped out the vineyard.
-It's the only thing that makes any sense when one is met with rebellion and sin.
-However, in unparalleled patience, in never ending grace, He continues to call out to us.
+However, there is another message we need to see in these words.
+It comes in the inconceivable actions of the landowner.
+In that UNPARALLELED PATIENCE, in never-ending grace, He continues to call out to us.
 He sends His Son!
-In blood, outside the vineyard, as the world, Satan and our own sin-twisted soul think they have wrestled all power from Him, Christ Jesus takes hold of us (Philippians 3:12), saves us, and calls sinners, saints.
+In blood, outside the vineyard, as the world, satan, and our own sin-twisted soul think they have wrestled all power from Him, Christ Jesus takes hold of us (Philippians 3:12), saves us, and calls sinners, saints.

-It's mind blowing, isn't it?
+It's mind-blowing, isn't it?
 Peter once said, The Lord is not slow in keeping his promise, as some understand slowness.
 He is patient with you, not wanting anyone to perish, but everyone to come to repentance (2 Peter 3:9).
 John announced, This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins (1 John 4:10).
-And once more today we rejoice brothers and sisters at the unparalleled patience of our God.
+And so once more today, we rejoice brothers and sisters in the forgiveness God grants, in the patience God displays, yes, to wicked servants like us.